MetalBlockchain/metal-docs/docs/quickstart/multisig-utxos-with-metaljs.md

 ### Setup Metal APIs

-To make API calls to the Metal network and different blockchains like X-Chain, P-Chain and C-Chain, let's set up these by adding the following code snippet.
+To make API calls to the Metal Blockchain network and different blockchains like X-Chain, P-Chain and C-Chain, let's set up these by adding the following code snippet.